Skip to content

 Female-Female Jumper Cable

-Note: I am not sponsored by the purchase link above, neither do I endorse them.
+Note: I am not sponsored by the purchase links above, neither do I necessarily endorse them.
 They are the first items that showed up when I searched for them on Amazon and TaydaElectronics.
 The parts are generic enough where there should be available everywhere including Amazon, Ebay, TaydaElectronics, AliExpress, and many other sellers.

-Acrylic Piece:
+Acrylic Pieces:

 You will need some kind of laser cutter to laser-cut the acrylic pieces for assembly.
 The acrylic must be 1/8in thick (unless that is changed in the CAD file).

-While you can 3D print the pieces, it is not recommended as A) This enclosure wasn't designed with an FDM manufacturing in mind, otherwise I would have done it differently, and B) The slots are toleranced negatively (so the slots are wider than the holes) due to how laser cutting acrylic melts some of the material.
+While you can 3D print the pieces, it is not recommended as A) This enclosure wasn't designed with FDM manufacturing in mind, otherwise I would have done it differently, and B) The slots are toleranced negatively (so the slots are wider than the holes) due to how laser cutting acrylic melts some of the material.

 Software